 Want to work and travel with others who are on vacation, having the time of their life – and get paid for it?
-Have you been on a Royal Caribbean, Norwegian, Celebrity, American, Holland American or AIDA cruise adventure and thought about working in the industry?
-Then a job in the cruise shop industry is for you.
-This industry is booming.
-There are 21 cruise ships scheduled to take their maiden voyage in 2016 and 2017.
+Have you been on a Royal Caribbean, Norwegian, Celebrity, American, Holland American, or AIDA cruise adventure and thought about working in the industry?
+Then a job in the cruise ship industry is for you.

 That being said, each position on a cruise ship will require different education and training.
 For example, an IT coordinator on a cruise ship should have a Bachelor’s Degree in IT and/or work experience in a professional setting.
 A massage therapist or personal trainer should be certified.
 A cosmetologist needs to be licensed.
 A bartender, server or other hospitality worker should have previous industry experience.
 The education/training needed is no different than that that is needed for similar jobs outside a cruise ship.
 Some cruise ship workers take on multiple duties.
 Those who look for entry-level work on a cruise ship and then can back with education and/or experience in the department/segment they apply for will be the most desirable to cruise ship employers.
 Also, those who are bi-lingual or can speak multiple languages will be coveted by cruise ship employers.